phisan-chula/MMS_Box/README.md

 tiles/tile0_-3.las
 ```

-2) manipulate the folder of tiles using 3 steps by MMS_Box application.
+2) manipulate the folder of tiles using first 3 steps by MMS_Box application.
+   Option "-copc" is applied together with -m or --merge option and for
+   producing resource-efficient and performance-optimized COPC format.
+   Otherwise, standard LAS format will be produced during merging step.
    The 4th step is organizing of image files falling within each boxes.

 ```
 usage: MMS_Box.py [-h] [-c] [-m] [--copc] [-i] [--version] TOML